eMapR/LTOP_Imaging/README.md

 	Note:
 		This raster calculation change the 0 pixel values to no data in Q-gis.
-However, this also changes a seed id pixel to no data aswell.
+However, this also changes a seed id pixel to no data as well.
 But one out of hundreds of millions pixels is inconsequential.